This accessibility statement applies to the West of England Combined Authority, Growth Hub, Invest Bristol and Bath, and Career Search domains.

 On the Growth Hub pages at 400% zoom the header, cookies icon and live chat icon take up a lot of space in the viewport.
 As a result, the cookies and live chat icons cover some content meaning it cannot be fully read.
 This fails on WCAG 1.4.10 Reflow.
 This has been raised as an issue with the providers who are looking to resolve it in a future release.

 Not all of our videos have an audio description for important information like actions, scene changes or on-screen text.
 This fails on WCAG 1.2.5 Audio Description (prerecorded).
-We will add audio description for all our videos by September 2023.
+For new videos we create, we will either include audio descriptions natively, or create a separate file with audio descriptions.

 In the cookies menu that can be expanded from the bottom left corner of all Growth Hub pages there are two places where the minimum contrast ratio is not met: